alireza-amirsamimi/pdmt/README.md

 + download queue

 + PDM can shutdown or suspend or hibernate system  after download

++ Downloading from youtube & aparat & ...

 + If download failed by aria2,PDM retries to download failed links